mebjas/html5-qrcode/README.md

-# HTML5-QRCode
+# HTML5-QRCode jQuery
-A cross platform HTML5 QR code reader.
+A cross-platform HTML5 QR code reader as a jQuery plugin.

 ## Description - [View Demo](https://blog.minhazav.dev/research/html5-qrcode.html)

-This is a cross platform jQuery library to create a QRcode reader for HTML5 compatible browser.
+This is a cross-platform jQuery library to create a QRcode reader for HTML5 compatible browser.
-It comes with option to `scan QR Code`, `Stop scanning`, `Switch Camera` and `get info on camera`.
+It comes with the option to `scan QR Code`, `Stop scanning`, `Switch Camera` and `get info on camera`.

 ## How to use?
 Add an element you want to use as placeholder for QR Code scanner